jamesshore/quixote/ROADMAP.md

 * Resolve createObject duplication()
 * ElementPosition --> RelativePosition?
 * Get rid of big-object-diff (not used at the moment)
+* How do we deal with descriptors that aren't comparable?

 ## Future Features